pixl8/Preside-Documentation/docs/02.devguides/22.restframework/page.md

 title: REST framework
 ---

->>>> As of v10.4.0, the REST framework should be considered BETA.
-We expect details may change in upcoming releases, though we do not expect those changes to be dramatic or breaking.

 ## Introduction

 Preside provides a framework for developing REST APIs that work inline and seamlessly with the rest of the ecosystem.
 It has taken inspiration from the [Taffy REST Framework](http://taffy.io/) by Adam Tuttle, and follows several of its patterns.